 Both of these "new innovations" were bitterly opposed by a minority of bishops, particularly in Germany, France, and England.
 Arguments and counter-arguments flew even before the council was convened, as the Catholic New Advent Encyclopedia explains:

-As noted above, of the Roman Church's most gifted historians, Johann Joseph Ignaz von Dollinger wrote a long letter in which he said that he could not accept the pope's infallibility "as a Christian, a theologian, a historical student and a citizen."
+As noted above, of the Roman Church's most gifted historians, Johann Joseph Ignaz von Dollinger wrote a long letter in which he said that he could not accept the pope's infallibility "as a Christian, a theologian, a history student, and a citizen."
 His strong opposition was echoed by several bishops, although all of these others yielded when the church put heavy pressure on them.

-Other scholars and about 60,000 Catholic lay-people did not yield.
-They withdrew from the Roman Church, and called themselves Old Catholics.
-To them it was a matter of truth.
-They documented instances when popes, speaking authoritatively, had made mistakes; a couple popes had even been condemned by church councils as heretics.
+Other scholars and about 60,000 Catholic laypeople did not yield.
+They withdrew from the Roman Church and called themselves Old Catholics.
+To them, it was a matter of truth.
+They documented instances when popes, speaking authoritatively, had made mistakes; a couple of popes had even been condemned by church councils as heretics.

 Dollinger, however, never joined the Old Catholics.
 Nor did he return to the Roman Church.
 He was urged to do so on his death bed but replied, "Ought I (in obedience to your suggestion) to appear before the Eternal Judge, my conscience burdened with a double perjury?"
 He went on to add, "I think that what I have written so far will suffice to make clear to you that with such convictions one may stand even on the threshold of eternity in a condition of inner peace and spiritual calm."

-Soon after Vatican I the dissenters started to organize as dioceses and they made contact with the older, autocephalous Church of Utrecht in the Netherlands.
-In the first years these contacts were not free of tension.
+Soon after the Vatican council, the dissenters started to organize as dioceses and they made contact with the older, autocephalous Church of Utrecht in the Netherlands.
+In the first years, these contacts were not free of tension.
 The Church of Utrecht assisted the Old Catholics in building up their churches: In 1872 the Archbishop of Utrecht confirmed the children of excommunicated Old Catholics in Germany and in 1873 the Bishop of Deventer consecrated the first German bishop, J .H.
 Reinkens, in Rotterdam.
-However the speed with which the German and Swiss churches introduced reforms, abolition of celibacy in particular, was difficult for the Dutch.
+However, the speed with which the German and Swiss churches introduced reforms, and the abolition of celibacy, in particular, was difficult for the Dutch.
 They began to question the catholic character of the Old Catholic movement.
-As the Swiss bishop Eduard Herzog and the German bishop Reinkens took up contacts with the Anglican churches of Great Britain and the United States, these doubts increased, as the Dutch Church at this time was not able to recognize the validity of Anglican orders, and therefore also the catholic character of these churches.
-It was not until 1925 that the Anglican orders were recognised by the Dutch bishops.
+As the Swiss bishop Eduard Herzog and the German bishop Reinkens took up contact with the Anglican churches of Great Britain and the United States, these doubts increased, as the Dutch Church at this time was not able to recognize the validity of Anglican orders, and therefore also the catholic character of these churches.
+It was not until 1925 that the Anglican orders were recognized by the Dutch bishops.

-Towards the end of the 1880s the desire of both sides for a closer relationship prevailed.
-For this purpose the five Old Catholic bishops met on September 24, 1889 in Utrecht: H. Heykamp (Archbishop of Utrecht), C.J.
+Towards the end of the 1880s, the desire of both sides for a closer relationship prevailed.
+For this purpose, the five Old Catholic bishops met on September 24, 1889, in Utrecht: H. Heykamp (Archbishop of Utrecht), C.J.
 Rinkel (Bishop of Haarlem), C. Diependaal (Bishop of Deventer) J.H.
 Reinkens (Bishop of the Old Catholic Church in Germany) and E. Herzog (Bishop of the Christ Catholic Church of Switzerland).
-During this meeting they constituted themselves as a conference and declared firmly that the churches which they represented and led were in full communion with each other.
-They also issued a Statement to the Roman Catholic Church in which they set forth the ecclesiological principals that they were guided by.
+During this meeting, they constituted themselves as a conference and declared firmly that the churches which they represented and led were in full communion with each other.
+They also issued a Statement to the Roman Catholic Church in which they set forth the ecclesiological principles that they were guided by.

 · The "Regulations" as the rules of procedure for the Bishops' Conference,